 At the UK’s only exclusively postgraduate university, students get the unique experience to work with researchers whose primary purpose is to understand the needs of their sector.
 Therefore all components of the Environmental Water Management course are designed with the same end goal in mind: to produce the best graduates for jobs in water resources, hydrology, water quality, habitat conservation and creation, and flood risk management.

-To do this, you will first reinforce your knowledge of topics and methods in eight core areas (hydrology, ecology, water quality, modeling, drought, flood risk, urban water, and catchment management).
+To do this, you will first reinforce your knowledge of topics and methods in eight core areas (hydrology, ecology, water quality, modelling, drought, flood risk, urban water, and catchment management).
 You then integrate this learning and apply it to a real-world problem in the group project.
 Over a 10-week period, you will work in a team of 6-8 students from a range of MSc courses on a consultancy project, handling all stages of project design and delivery from initial meetings to scope out the work to the final report and presentation.
-Topics vary yearly as they respond to the needs of our industrial partners, but typically relate to water resources, aquatic ecology, and flood risk management.
+Topics vary yearly as they respond to the needs of our industrial partners, but typically relate to water resources, aquatic ecology and flood risk management.
 Finally, you will delve into a single topic for your individual thesis project, strengthening your skills in project design and management; data collection, analysis and interpretation; and report writing, all of which are essential for your future career.

 By completing this course, you will become part of a long line (>30 years) of environmental water management alumni who can now be found across the entire water sector, from entry-level scientists to senior managers and regulators, in the UK, Europe and beyond.